MGessinger/phi/README.md

 ### Functions

-A function is declared using the *new* keyword, followed by the function's prototype, followed by a sequence of commands (chained with ':').
+A function is declared using the *new* keyword, followed by the function's prototype.
 A Prototype defines the input arguments to the function, the functions name and its return values (in this order).

 The input arguments are simply a list of type-name pairs in the form *Type:Name*, where *Type* is one of Real, Int or Bool (More types are coming) and *Name* is any valid identifier.
 If another identifier with this name already exists, it will be shadowed for the duration of the function call, but it becomes available again once the function ends.